GEORGIA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 To adequately conduct an online search for vital records, the requestor must provide the following basic information:

-• The subject’s full name and other personal information like birthdate and legal sex
+- The subject’s full name and other personal information like birth date and legal sex

-• The date the life event occured
+- The date the life event occurred

-• Scope of search required (statewide or county limited)
+- Scope of search required (statewide or county-limited)

 How Do I Obtain Georgia Vital Records?

 The Georgia DPH maintains vital records and handles vital record requests in the state.
-Interested parties can obtain vital records by filling out the appropriate request form and submitting the form online, in-person, or by mail to any county health department.
+Interested parties can obtain vital records by filling out the appropriate request form and submitting the form online, in person, or by mail to any county health department.
 Standard search and copy fees apply to records requests.

 Pursuant to GA Code Ann. § 50-18-70(a), requestors need not provide any document to obtain informational copies of publicly available vital records.
 Thus, interested persons may obtain these records by contacting the record custodian during business hours or by utilizing third-party aggregate websites.
 However, individuals looking to obtain certified copies of a vital record are required to provide a government-issued photo ID to prove their direct relationship to the persons named on the record.
-Acceptable IDs include a photocopy of a state-issued driver’s license, state ID card, U.S passport, school ID card, US military ID card, and other government-issued photo identification documents.
+Acceptable IDs include a photocopy of a state-issued driver’s license, state ID card, U.S. passport, school ID card, US military ID card, and other government-issued photo identification documents.

 Certified copies of vital records are stamped official copies that can be used for authentication, legitimation, and other legal purposes, such as processing insurance benefits.
 On the other hand, informational copies are non-certified copies used for research and informational purposes only.
 As such, certified copies are only issued to persons with “direct and tangible interest”, such as the persons named on the record, the immediate family members, and authorized legal representatives.